Tips On Drinking More Water

 - First thing upon waking drink a pint of water.
 I find that if I fill up my water filter the night before and pop it in the fridge I can just pour myself a glass in the morning and be instantly refreshed.

 - Get a water bottle and take it with you everywhere.
 You'll find that most places have free water most likely in a cooler.
 As soon as your bottle is empty fill it up again and continue to sip on it throughout the day.
+I have a great water bottle that has hours of the day on it so I find it really easy to just keeping sipping water throughout the day and spot if I'm falling behind at anytime.

 - Spice things up.
 If you find plain water boring (let's face it it is) then you can make it exciting by adding a squeeze of lemon or lime, maybe a cucumber slice, and ice for a different taste.
+I personally prefer to have cold water, especially if it is just plain.

 - Alarms are annoying but sometimes necessary.
 Forgetting to drink can start to cause havoc in your mind and body so if you're a little forgetful or know that you're going to be busy then set yourself a timer every hour or so to have a glass of water.